Best Cold Plunge Tubs 2026: $200 Inflatables to Ice Systems Tested

 - Chiller-compatible ports — Easy integration with most water chillers

-- Portable and easy to store — Deflates for compact storage or travel
+- Deflates for compact storage or transport

-- Spacious interior — Room for full-body immersion for most users
+- Spacious interior for full-body immersion

 Cons:

-- Chiller sold separately — Adds to overall system complexity
+- Chiller sold separately

 👉 View product details